COVID-19 in Arkansas: State receives first Johnson and Johnson vaccine shipment, 403 new cases reported

 LITTLE ROCK, Ark.
-(KARK/KLRT) – A spokesperson with The Arkansas Department of Health says the Arkansas Johnsons and Johnson shipment of doses started to arrive as of Thursday.
+(KARK/KLRT) – A spokesperson with The Arkansas Department of Health says the Arkansas Johnsons & Johnson shipment of doses began arriving Thursday.

 Via Danyelle said the goal is for the state to begin administering the new shot by Monday.